abhinuvpitale/Machine-Learning-Examples/README.md

 4. Random Forests - Needs a fix
 5. CNN

-Also read the awesome tutorial on backpropogation from the same book (Chap 2) and why it works so well for neural nets
+Also read the awesome tutorial on backpropogation from the same book ([Chapter 2](http://neuralnetworksanddeeplearning.com/chap2.html)) and why it works so well for neural nets

 6. CNN with Abstraction using Tensorflow. - Needs a fix

-Read what happens when the network has a slow learning rate due to the L2 cost function from chap 3 of the above book
+## 2: Read what happens when the network has a slow learning rate due to the L2 cost function from [Chapter 3](http://neuralnetworksanddeeplearning.com/chap3.html)

 a.
 Cross Entropy
 b.
 SoftMax

-Read about Regularization and why it works.
+## 3: Read about [Regularization](http://neuralnetworksanddeeplearning.com/chap3.html#regularization) and why it works.
 Simple is better, but not neccesarily.

 a.
 Over Fitting
 b.
 No Free Lunches